SyncfusionExamples/web-how-to-bind-MongoDB-to-pivot-table/Javascript/README.md

 # How to bind MongoDB to a Pivot Table

 A quick start project for connecting a MongoDB to a Syncfusion Pivot Table.
-This repository includes a Web API Controller ([MyWebService](../MyWebService/)) for retrieving data from a MongoDB, as well as a quick start sample in the TypeScript platform that displays the retrieved data in a Syncfusion Pivot Table.
+This repository includes a Web API Controller ([MyWebService](../MyWebService/)) for retrieving data from a MongoDB, as well as a quick start sample in the JavaScript platform that displays the retrieved data in a Syncfusion Pivot Table.

 ## Project prerequisites